TeresaKao00/Teresa_workplace/case_study_excel_coffeesales.md

 - Increase brand visibility and engagement in the UK through localized promotions, partnerships, and events.
 Consider special offers, regional discounts, or influencer collaborations to attract more customers.

 ## 😣 Challenges
+- Ensuring that data across different sources or sheets is consistent and properly formatted is a big challenge to me.
+- How to present useful chart through a pivot table will be a challenge too.
+- Trying to use flexible formula to increase efficient.

 ## 📊 Report
 ### Coffee Sales Dashboard